 - Any other local or regional governmental entity with responsibility for oversight of transportation or recreational trails (other than MPOs or State agency) that the State determines to be eligible (includes Ports if they own the facility and it is open to the public).

 All projects must be administered by a certification acceptance agency.
-Non certification acceptance agencies can apply for TAP funds but must have a certification acceptance agency sponsor the project.
+Non certification acceptance agencies can apply for TA funding but must have a certification acceptance agency sponsor the project.
 The sponsorship must be in place prior to applying for funds.

 - Construction, planning, and design of on-road and off-road trail facilities for pedestrians, bicyclists, and other non-motorized forms of transportation.